 The five most common errors when launching a brand

-- Assumptions are made based upon faulty reasoning or poorly developed market research.
+- Assumptions with faulty reasoning or poorly developed market research.

 - The bias and preconceived ideas already codified in the marketing department itself become implanted in the new brand launch.